Infrared-Improved Soft-wall AdS/QCD Model for Mesons: Introduction

-There are so-called hard-wall and soft-wall AdS/QCD models.
-The hard-wall AdS/QCD model was first developed in \cite{hard wall}.
+There are the so-called hard-wall and soft-wall AdS/QCD models.
+The hard-wall AdS/QCD model was developed in \cite{hard wall,DaRold:2005zs}.
 The pattern of chiral symmetry breaking can be realized in the hard-wall AdS/QCD models, however the mass spectra for the excited mesons cannot match up with the experimental data well.
-In the simple soft-wall AdS/QCD model \cite{soft wall}, a dilaton background field with quadratic growth in the deep IR region has been introduced to show the Regge behavior for the higher excited vector meson spectra.
-However the chiral symmetry breaking phenomenon cannot consistently be realized in the simple soft-wall AdS/QCD model.
-This is because only introducing dilation background field with quadratic growth at the IR region does not satisfy the equation of motion of the bulk field if other terms are not considered to be modified at the IR region.
-To incorporate the linear trajectories of QCD confinement and chiral symmetry breaking, the IR-deformed $AdS_5$ metric has been motivated in \cite{Sui:2009xe} to yield a consistent solution for the dilaton field from the equation of motion of the bulk field.
+In the simple soft-wall AdS/QCD model \cite{soft wall}, a dilaton background field with quadratic growth in the deep infrared(IR) region has been introduced to show the Regge behavior for the higher excited vector meson spectra.
+However, the chiral symmetry breaking phenomenon cannot consistently be realized in the simple soft-wall AdS/QCD model.
+This is because only introducing dilaton background field with quadratic growth at the IR region does not satisfy the equation of motion of the bulk field if other terms are not considered to be modified at the IR region.
+To incorporate the linear trajectories of QCD confinement and chiral symmetry breaking, nonlinear interactions of the bulk scalar have been considered in the previous studies \cite{Babington:2003vm,Casero:2007ae,Iatrakis:2010jb,Jarvinen:2011qe,unstable}.
+In \cite{Iatrakis:2010jb}, the meson spectrum was also studied phenomenologically, and a generalized model with back-reaction and finite number of flavors was considered in \cite{Jarvinen:2011qe}.
+In \cite{unstable}, a quartic interaction term was introduced to incorporate chiral symmetry breaking in the soft-wall model.
+However, the sign of quartic term leads to an unstable vacuum and results in a ghost ground state.
+To remedy this problem, in \cite{Sui:2009xe} the IR-deformed $AdS_5$ metric has been motivated to yield a consistent solution for the dilaton field from the equation of motion of the bulk field, which allows to introduce the quartic term with a correct sign for stabilizing the vacuum.
 The IR-deformed AdS/CFT metric structure is taken as the following simple form: